 CCU awarded major NSF grant for undergraduate research

-According to CCU science professors Sathish Kumar and Varavut Limpasuvan, who initiated the project, the award will fund eight undergraduate internships annually that will focus on research that integrates computing and geoscience to advance the study of coastal zones, climate variability and big data analytics.
-Paid, 10-week summer internships will be offered in 2017, 2018 and 2019.
+According to CCU science professors Sathish Kumar and Varavut Limpasuvan, who initiated the project, the award will fund eight undergraduate internships that will focus on research that integrates computing and geoscience to advance the study of coastal zones, climate variability and big data analytics.
+Students selected for the project will have paid, 10-week summer internships in 2017, 2018 and 2019.